 The puppy kindergarten and follow-up training over the years that Shevin did to help Ricky grow into a well-mannered dog seems to have paid unexpected dividends, as Shevin found that his furry co-star took direction really well.

 As for some of Ricky’s best unexpected reactions on camera, there are many, according to Shevin.
-A favorite includes the “Caddyshack” scene in which Ricky slightly cocks his head to the side while listening to the dialog and actually appears insulted by the comments being made about the hat he is wearing.
+A favorite is the “Caddyshack” scene in which Ricky slightly cocks his head to the side while listening to the dialog and appearing truly insulted by the comments being made about the hat he is wearing.

 Another surprise from Ricky came when he lied down as if on cue after being “shot” at with a toy gun in a scene from “Unforgiven.”
-Although the hard-working canine actor might simply have been ready for a nap, the timing was perfect.
+Although the hard-working canine actor might simply have been ready for a nap, according to his proud human dad, the timing was perfect.

 An overall favorite scene recreation of Shevin’s is from “Forrest Gump.”
 In this montage, Ricky plays Forrest listening to an overwhelming array of possible shrimp dishes.